avizienis/Minimal-Black-Pill--STM32F4xx-BOB-for-grblHAL/README.md

 # Minimal Black Pill (STM32F4xx) BOB for grblHAL
-Single layer breakout board for the popular Black Pill.
+Single layer breakout board for the popular Black Pill (*NOT Blue Pill*).
 Features 4 axes, 5V outputs, optoisolated inputs.
 Firmware: [grblHAL](https://github.com/terjeio/grblHAL)
 The goal of this project was to replace a classical Grbl setup on an Arduino Uno/Nano, with minimal effort.
 All inputs are mapped to one side of the board, all outputs (except spindle PWM) are on the other.